tknopp/RedPitayaDAQServer/docs/src/installation.md

 cd /root/apps/RedPitayaDAQServer
 ```
 and enter `make server`.
 This will compile the library, the server, and some example applications.
 After you restart the RedPitaya the DAQ server will automatically run and you can access it via TCP.

-Under `src/scripts/rp-internet.sh` an example script can be found, that shows how to let the RedPitaya access the internet through a client computer.

-## Julia Client Library
+## Developing Julia Client Library
-Another option when installing the Julia client is to `dev` the package with
+Another option when installing the Julia client is to add the package with the  `dev` command:
 ```
 dev RedPitayaDAQServer
 ```